Zeynep243/DSA-210-Project/README.md

 ## Data Anaysis
 ### Research Questions
 - Do countries with higher GDP have higher PISA scores?
-- Does a countries region has any correlation with its PISA scores?
+- Does a country's region have any correlation with its PISA scores?
 - Do girls and boys do better at different subjects, do they have similar overall results?
 - Do countries with higher education spending have higher PISA scores?
 - Does GINI score have correlation with mean total PISA scores?